SamuelKoroh/InventoryMicroservice/README.md

   - Inventory Keeper must be able to add new item to inventory
   - Update Inventory
-  - see all items in inventory and the quantity available
+  - See all items in inventory and the quantity available

   ### Requester